google/fuzzbench/docs/getting-started/adding_a_new_fuzzer.md

 ```c
 LLVMFuzzerTestOneInput(const uint8_t *Data, size_t Size);
 ```
-Therefore, the shim, in this case, takes data from AFL and passes it to `LLVMFuzzerTestOneInput`.
+Therefore, AFL's shim takes data from AFL and passes it to `LLVMFuzzerTestOneInput`.

 If, like AFL, your fuzzer has a [persistent mode](https://lcamtuf.blogspot.com/2015/06/new-in-afl-persistent-mode.html),